 Code explanation

-Configuring Apex actions in Copilot Builder
+Configuring Apex actions in Agent Builder

-Next, you can configure the Apex action that you created in the previous step as a copilot action in Copilot Builder.
+Next, you can configure the Apex action that you created in the previous step as a copilot action in Agent Builder.
 This makes the action available to be added to the copilot’s library of actions.
 The documentation shows the steps necessary to configure an Apex action for your copilot.

 Notice in the screenshot below where you can add instructions for your action, inputs, and outputs.
 This is a very critical step.
-Einstein Copilot leverages these descriptions to match user conversation intents with the right actions.
+Agentforce leverages these descriptions to match user conversation intents with the right actions.
 You may have to tweak this until you get your actions working with various utterances.
 The best practices for writing instructions are documented (see docs).

 Configuring an Apex action in Copilot Builder

-Adding actions to Einstein Copilot for testing
+Adding actions to Agentforce for testing

-Next, add actions to your copilot using Copilot Builder to start testing your action.
+Next, add actions to your copilot using Agent Builder to start testing your action.
 Once added, the action shows up in This Copilot’s Actions tab.
 The screenshot below shows how you can add your custom action from the Copilot Action Library tab.

 Adding actions for testing in Copilot Builder